|The Technical Workforce

 What do I need to do to prepare my company’s data?

 AnitaB.org is a 501(c)(3) charitable nonprofit.
 The participation fee is used to cover the program costs including the researchers’ time in developing the methodology and providing customized feedback about your application.
-In 2017, we offer two levels of participation:

 Will my company’s participation in the Top Companies program be public?